danwilliams/standards-rs/README.md

 and so these are not enabled by default as they cause a lot of noise and would result in either unnecessary verbosity or a lot of linting exceptions.
 It may be that they can be useful on a per-file basis.

-Additionally, there are some that are currently unstable and should be added once they become stable: `clippy::iter_over_hash_type` (coming in Rust 1.75).

 #### Clippy configuration